i18next/i18next-gitbook/overview/translation-management-systems.md

 ### Do any TMSes have a plugin for `i18next-cli`?

-Locize is the only TMS with native commands in `i18next-cli` — `locize-sync`, `locize-download`, and `locize-migrate` are shipped with the CLI.
+Locize is the only TMS with native commands in `i18next-cli` — `locize-sync`, `locize-download`, and `locize-migrate` are shipped with the CLI, and `locize-sync --changed-only` scopes a sync plus AI translation to the keys changed on the current git branch (the pull-request/CI workflow).
 Other TMSes require their own separate command-line tools (`@lokalise/cli-2`, `@crowdin/cli`, `phrase-cli`, etc.) — these work fine for sync, but they are not part of the i18next toolchain.

 ### Does any TMS have a Model Context Protocol (MCP) server?